-- Beyond 50.02: A Report to the Nation on Trends in Health Security
+Beyond 50.03: A Report to the Nation on Independent Living and Disability: Executive Summary

 The desire for independence is important to people of all ages.
 Toddlers struggle to walk unaided, teenagers rebel against parental restraints, adults decide where they will live or work—all of us want control over what we do, when and where, and with whom.
 We want to be in charge of our lives.

 What happens, then, when disabilities early or late in life threaten our independence and require us to rely on others for help with the ordinary routines of life?

 This year's report in AARP's Beyond Fifty series takes an in-depth look at the roles of supportive services, family and community, and our social and physical environments in helping individuals 50 and older live with dignity and independence as they age.